chef/chef-web-docs/content/chef_repo.md

 ```

 This command uses the `chef` command-line tool that is packaged as part
-of ChefDK to create a chef-repo.
+of Chef Workstation to create a chef-repo.